 3x5' General Lee Headquarters Flag.
 This nylon flag is digitally dyed for excellent outdoor performance and durability.
 The flag comes with the standard canvas header and brass grommets and feature four rows of lock stitching on the fly end.
 Try a historical Confederate flag from All Star Flags.

-The General Lee Headquarters flag was another version of a Confederate flag flown during the civil war.
+The General Lee flag was another version of a Confederate flag flown during the Civil War.
 The flag was believed to have been in use from 1862 to mid-1863 and was flown as the personal flag of the general at locations to announce General Lee's presence.
-The original flag made of wool and cotton, was made for General Lee by his wife Mary Custis Lee.
+The original General Lee flag made of wool and cotton, was made for General Lee by his wife Mary Custis Lee.

-The flag was replaced in May of 1863 when the Confederate Government officially adopted the Second National Confederate Flag as the official flag of the Confederacy.
+The Robert E. Lee headquarters flag was replaced in May of 1863 when the Confederate Government officially adopted the Second National Confederate Flag as the official flag of the Confederacy.